chinese-soup/idos-dashboard/README.md

 This app uses my [idospy](https://github.com/chinese-soup/idospy) WIP wrapper as a submodule.

-The backend uses `Flask` and simple HTML template with `jinja2` tepmlating.
+The backend uses `Flask` and simple HTML template with `jinja2` as the templating system.

 For the current weather, it uses the [OpenWeatherMap API](https://openweathermap.org/api).